20 Healthy Sandwich Recipes That Will Make You Swoon

 Nutrition: 320 calories, 8 g fat, 1 g saturated fat, 544 mg sodium, 45 g carbs, 3 g fiber, 8 g sugars, 18 g protein

-There's nothing quite like the classic chicken salad sandwich.
-Plus, this one is healthier than your average one because it uses Greek yogurt instead of heavy mayo.
+There’s nothing quite like the classic chicken salad sandwich.
+Plus, this one is healthier than your average one because it employs one of our go-to healthy swaps: using Greek yogurt instead of heavy mayo.
 This ups not only the protein content but gives it an added boost of flavor!
 This lightened-up version is nothing short of delicious, thanks to the cranberries and grapes giving it just the right amount of sweetness.
-And for more tips like the Greek yogurt one, be sure to check out these 35 Easy Swaps to Make Every Meal Healthier!

 Get the recipe from Damn Delicious.

 PROSCIUTTO PINEAPPLE PESTO PANINIS

 Nutrition: 535 calories, 32 g fat, 4 g saturated fat, 1061 mg sodium, 23 g carbs, 1 g fiber, 9 g sugars, 34 g protein